mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 >
 >**The only way for the organization to succeed is if the team is getting better.
 And that's your job: to build great teams.**

 When I started TinyPilot, I thought that good management meant protecting my employees from anything outside their job description.
-If I prepared work for them, they could focus happily on their narrow role.
+I worked hard to do fill gaps outside of my employees' roles so that they had consistent, focused work.

 Over time, I realized that my protectiveness limited growth.
 People enjoy learning and evolving in their careers.
-If I'm limiting employees from doing anything but their original job, then I'm hindering their development.
+If I'm preventing employees from doing anything beyond their original job, I'm hindering their development.

-I saw this effect most starkly in my approach to customer service.
-In October, Eric, a member of TinyPilot's fulfillment staff, said he was interested in increasing his hours.
-We decided that he'd share customer support with me.
-It was something I'd considered before, but I worried that too many support requests required technical knowledge that only I had.
+In October, Eric, a member of TinyPilot's fulfillment staff, said he was interested in increasing his hours, so we decided to share the customer support load I'd been carrying alone.
+It was something I'd considered before, but I worried that customer support required technical knowledge that only I had.

 As soon as Eric began working on the support queue, I realized we should have done it earlier.
 I overestimated the difficulty of our customers' technical questions.
-Eric could solve most customer issues by referring to our help forum and email archives.
+Eric could solve most issues by referring to our help forum and email archives.
 When he couldn't, he'd just escalate to me.
-Now, Eric handles about 70% of customer support emails without me.
+Now, Eric handles about 70% of support emails without me.

 Eric was surprised at how much he enjoyed taking over customer service.
 Talking to our customers has made him feel more invested in the business and gives him more insight into how his work benefits them.

 And remember my big insight about [consolidating TinyPilot to a single product](/solo-developer-year-4/#sell-just-one-thing)?
 That happened the same month that Eric started sharing customer support with me.
 It's no coincidence.
-Ceding that task freed me from several hours of work per week, giving me the space to think critically about the way customers see TinyPilot.
+Ceding that task gave me back several hours per week of free time, and that provided space to think critically about the way customers see TinyPilot.

 ## Grading last year's goals